jceelen/send-me-ebook-highlights/README.md

 ## Wanted features ##
 * on install: save spreadsheet ID
-* Add date to subject
+* Add date to subject (to make it unique)
-* only include highlights
-* Check if 1 is possible with the random numbers
 * Auto import from CSV file
 * Count how many times highlights are sent
 * Send quotes through telegram/whatsapp/messenger
-* Publish as an add-on
+* Publish as a public add-on

 ## Notes
 * This script is developend using clasp, [documentation is available here](https://developers.google.com/apps-script/guides/clasp)